Derecho-Project/cascade/src/applications/standalone/kvs_client/README.md

 ## How to use this template
 1. Make sure Cascade and its dependencies are installed and in path.
-1. Copy the kvs\_client folder to your own project folder.
+1. Copy the kvs\_client folder to your own project.
 1. Build the project as follows:
 ```
 project-folder $ mkdir build; cd build